NarendraXD/job-market-pulse/README.md

 ## Key findings

-_(Update this section as more data comes in — these are from the first pull.)_
+_(i will Update this section as more data comes in — these are from the first pull.)_

 - **MERN Developer** postings are dominated by Node.js, React, MongoDB, and Express — closely matching the textbook stack.
 - **Data Analyst** postings lead with SQL, followed by general "data analysis," Python, Power BI, Excel, and ETL — SQL outranks any single BI tool, consistent with broader industry guidance.